 Your input is needed!
 Today we feature our latest Business of the Month — help us to select the next.
 Tell us which independent store you love in Greenwich Village, the East Village, or NoHo: click here to nominate your favorite.
 Want to help support small businesses?
 Share this post with friends.

 From the outset, Jim’s approach has remained consistent.
-He sources from wholesalers across the region overstock books that fit his vision for the store, and he then sells them at deeply discounted prices.
-The focus on the bargain books allows him, on the one hand, to avoid the unenviable task of competing with big players, which leverage their size to obtain titles more cheaply than smaller stores, and, on the other, to stock and sell multiple copies of popular titles, something he couldn’t easily do if he dealt in used books.
-Right after he opened his doors, for instance, he was pleasantly shocked to somehow sell hundreds of copies of Gramsci’s Letters from Prison.
+He sources from regional wholesalers overstock books that fit his vision for the store, and he then sells them at deeply discounted prices.
+The focus on bargain books allows him, on the one hand, to avoid the unenviable task of competing with big players, which leverage their size to obtain titles more cheaply than smaller stores, and, on the other, to stock and sell multiple copies of popular titles, something he couldn’t easily do if he dealt in used books.
+Right after he opened his doors, for instance, he was pleasantly surprised to somehow sell hundreds of copies of Gramsci’s Letters from Prison.

 I don’t feel like I’m catering to an imaginary audience.
 I’m selling books that I think are important, that I think are, maybe not always fantastic, but always something that I feel has some value.

 A review of Unoppressive’s selection (even if this constantly evolves based on availability) gives a good sense of Jim’s priorities.
-In keeping with the store’s name, for instance, there is no shortage of left-leaning political books.
-So that if someone wanders in, as often happens, drawn by the name, they typically look around and very quickly exclaim, “this is exactly what I was hoping for.”
-But Jim’s predilections are also come through in other ways: the generous section on 1960s musicians (especially Bob Dylan) – a section he stuck with until it found an audience; the surprising selection of biographies for children; the number of titles by Willam Balke, Alan Watts, Aldous Huxley, and Jiddu Krishnamurti; and even in the beautiful artwork of the editions of classics that he stocks.
-In truth, the store’s name, Jim himself concedes, has gradually gone from describing the political orientation of its merchandise – as it did during the export days – to capturing something fundamental about how Jim runs his business.
+In keeping with the store’s name, there is no shortage of left-leaning political books.
+So that if someone wanders in, as often happens, drawn by the name, they typically look around and are quick to exclaim, “this is exactly what I was hoping for.”
+But Jim’s predilections are also shine through in other ways: a generous section on 1960s musicians (especially Bob Dylan) – a section he stuck with until it found an audience; an unexpected selection of biographies for children; numerous titles by Willam Blake, Alan Watts, Aldous Huxley, and Jiddu Krishnamurti; and even in the beautiful artwork of the editions of classics that he stocks.
+In truth, the store’s name has gradually gone from describing the political orientation of its merchandise – as it did during the export days – to capturing something more fundamental about how Jim runs his business.
 It is unoppressive in that it is easy on people’s pockets; and it is non-imperialist in that, unlike other operations out there, it has no desire to take over the world.

 To the fine projects above, we would like to add our own recognition of Jim’s accomplishments and of Unoppressive Book’s unique contributions.
 Jim himself captured those aptly when asked why he had operated his store for so long: “… seeing people’s faces light up over the books that I have to offer them… the relationship with customers… I enjoy seeing people relate to things that are important to me, whether it’s literature or politics or philosophy.
 I feel that we’ve had an impact.”